Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-11.md

 Under the simplifying assumption on $H,$ the collision-resistance brute force attack $\mathcal{A}_{\mathrm{cr}}$ is essentially choosing each $y_{i}$ uniformly at random.
 Since each $y_{i} \in\{\textcolor{brown}{0}, \textcolor{brown}{1}\}^{n},$ the probability of finding a repeated value after $q$ times through the main loop is roughly $\Theta\left(q^{2} / 2^{n}\right)$ by the birthday bound.
 While in the **worst case** it could take $2^{n}$ steps to find a collision in $H,$ the birthday bound implies that it takes only $2^{n / 2}$ attempts to find a collision with $99 \%$ probability (or any constant probability).

 On the other hand, the second-preimage brute force attack $\mathcal{A}_{2 \mathrm{pi}}$ is given $y$ as input and (under our simplifying assumption on $H$ ) essentially samples $y^{\prime}$ uniformly at random until $y$ is the result.
-It will therefore take $\Theta\left(2^{n}\right)$ attempts in expectation to terminate successfully.
+It will therefore take $\Theta\left(2^{n}\right)$ attempts in expectation to terminate successfully.[^1]
+[^1]: A well-known and useful fact from probability theory is that if an event happens with probability $p$, then the expected number of times to repeat before seeing the event is 1/$p$.
+For example, the probability of rolling a 1 on a D6 die is 1/6, so it takes 6 rolls in expectation before seeing a 1.
+The probability of sampling a particular $y$ from {0, 1}<sup>n</sup> in one try is 1/2<sup>n</sup> , so the expected number of trials before seeing $y$ is 2<sup>n</sup> .

 There is a fundamental difference in how hard it is to break collision resistance and second-preimage resistance.
 Breaking collision-resistance is like inviting more people into the room until the room contains 2 people with the same birthday.
-Breaking secondpreimage resistance is like inviting more people into the room until the room contains another person with your birthday.
+Breaking second-preimage resistance is like inviting more people into the room until the room contains another person with *your* birthday.
 One of these fundamentally takes longer than the other.

-This difference explains why you will typically see cryptographic hash functions in practice that have 256 - to 512 -bit output length (but not 128 -bit output length), while you only typically see block ciphers with 128 -bit or 256 -bit keys.
-In order to make brute force attacks cost $2^{n}$, a block cipher needs only an $n$ -bit key while a collision-resistant hash function needs a $2 n$ -bit output.
+This difference explains why you will typically see cryptographic hash functions in practice that have 256 - to 512-bit output length (but not 128 -bit output length), while you only typically see block ciphers with 128-bit or 256-bit keys.
+In order to make brute force attacks cost $2^{n}$, a block cipher needs only an $n$-bit key while a collision-resistant hash function needs a $2 n$-bit output.

 **to-do**
->Discussion of these attacks in terms of graphs, where # of edges is the "number of chances to get a collision.
+> *Discussion of these attacks in terms of graphs, where # of edges is the "number of chances to get a collision.
 Collision-resistance brute force is a complete graph (need $\sqrt{N}$ vertices to have N edges / chances for a collision).
 Second-preimage brute force is a star graph (need $N$ vertices to $N$ edges).
-Can generalize to consider complete bipartite graph between $\sqrt{N}+\sqrt{N}$ vertices.
+Can generalize to consider complete bipartite graph between $\sqrt{N}+\sqrt{N}$ vertices.*

 ### Hash Function Security In Practice